Skip to main content

 Sound System$2,085$6,950$20,850Music quality is critical in a dance studio.
 Invest in a real commercial sound system — consumer equipment fails under daily use.

 Marketing & Community Outreach$695$4,170$13,900Summer camps and free trial classes are extremely effective for initial enrollment.
-Target ages 3-8 — the most loyal student age group.
+Target the youngest age groups — they are the most loyal student cohorts and convert into multi-year families.

 Working Capital Reserve$6,950$20,850$69,500Dance studios ramp enrollment at the start of each semester (September, January).
 Plan for revenue cycles.